 I suspect there are a lot of Quaker private schools, and based on the one I went to during the early-mid '60s, I suspect they'd accommodate special needs kids.
 In fact, I can't imagine they wouldn't.
 But I don't 100% guarantee that.

-Of course, knowing the little I know about my old school's current policies, I suspect other Quaker schools might also be overly woke, in ways that would stifle some of the education we got.
+Of course, knowing the little I know about my old school's current policies, I suspect a lot of contemporary Quaker schools might be overly woke, in ways that would stifle some of the education we got.
 (We studied the Vikings, the ancient Greeks, including their gods and the Trojan War, and I'm one of those kids who would leave whenever my friends (at home, not school) wanted to play "war" because I just wasn't interested, but I must have read at least five different versions of the Iliad, and at least several different versions of the Trojan war.

 I completely agree with your comment about selfish, privileged libertarians.
 I would also add arrogant.
 I've known a few myself and they think that because they can survive without "government assistance" or "welfare" that everyone can.
 They have no answer for what happens when there is a problem.
 Keep up the fight!